thomaslbihan/android-technical-test/README.md

-# Majelan Media Player App
+# AndroidTechnicalTest

-Welcome to the Majelan Media Player App project!
+Welcome to the AndroidTechnicalTest project!
 This Android application is designed to serve as a media player for exploring and enjoying a curated collection of audio content.
 The app is built with modern Android technologies, providing an engaging user experience.